kufii/Druidshape-5e/ios_privacy_policy.md

 ## Privacy Policy

-Adrien Pyke built the Druidshape 5e app as an Ad Supported app.
+Adrien Pyke built the Druidshape 5e app as an Open Source app.
 This SERVICE is provided by Adrien Pyke at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.